ipgur/foaas-client/README.md

-A foaas client which retrieves a random f*** off of the day message from foaas.com API asynchronously using Retrofit2
+A foaas🖕client which retrieves a random f*** off of the day message from foaas.com API asynchronously using Retrofit2

 Name     | Status |